USING PARKS AND GREEN SPACES WITHIN PRIMARY PREVENTION

 THE parks AND GREEN SPACE HEALTH fRAMEWORK

-The Parks and Green Space Health Framework allows a holistic approach to the use of Parks and Green Spaces for Health and Wellbeing.
-It integrates the work of Parks and Leisure, Public Health, Social Prescribing, Wellness at Work, Charities and Local Community Groups, to promote health and wellbeing across the community.
+The Parks and Green Space Health Framework (see below) allows a holistic approach to the use of Parks and Green Spaces for Health and Wellbeing.
+It integrates the work of Parks and Leisure, with Public Health, Social Prescribing, Wellness at Work, Charities and Local Community Groups, to promote health and wellbeing across the community.